86percent/docs/quickStart.md

     - `offline`: the `bot file` is provided within the App build and will never change dynamically.

 **What is the majorVersion?**

-Use this version to enforce compatibility between your App and your `bot file`.
+The `major version` helps enforcing the compatibility between your App and your `bot file`.

-The `86% SDK` automatically fetches new `bot files` once they are published in the `Bot Editor`.
+In case the `fetchingStrategy` is not offline, the `86% SDK` automatically fetches new `bot files` once they are published in the `Bot Editor`.
 But only `bot files` with the same `majorVersion`.

 ## Step 2: Play your bot